-Welcome to the Smart Computer Security Resources section, a curated list of computer security tools I strongly recommend for protecting your computer and personal information from cyber intruders.
+Welcome to the Smart Computer Security Resources section, a curated list of computer security tools I strongly recommend for protecting your computer and personal information from cyber criminals and intruders.

 Before exploring these great resources I use every day, an important disclosure:

 Some of the links below are affiliate links, which means that if you choose to make a purchase, I will earn a commission.
 This commission comes at no additional cost to you.
-Please understand that I have experience with all of these companies, and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.
+Please understand that I have experience with all of these companies, and I recommend them because they are helpful and useful (and I use them all myself), not because of the small commissions I make if you decide to buy something.
 Please do not spend any money on these products unless you feel you need them or that they will help you improve your computer security.

 To get notified when I add another computer security tool or resource to this page please subscribe to the Computer Security Newsletter.